iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.31/report.md

 > I enjoy the (mostly) user friendly design.
 Medical team responds quickly to questions and requests.
 I'm disappointed that the app does not correctly sort medical centers by distance from me.
 I've enabled location tracking, but it still defaults to downtown San Francisco as my location , so I have to scroll down dozens of entries to find the locations that are actually near me.<br> :date: __2020-01-15 00:16:56__

-> *Updating my review.
-The app team contacted me and after much back and forth got it working.
-The app now functions as promised.* I can't get the app to login.
-I can login to the website but I just keep getting a generic "something went wrong" error when trying to use the same credentials.
-There is no app support to contact to try and resolve this.<br> :date: __2019-11-05 11:59:47__

 #### 3-star reviews